 Stay Unique and Authentic

-As you can see, there’s so much that you can do to create winning Instagram posts.
+As you can see, there’s so much that you can do to create winning Instagram posts and leverage your Instagram stories for marketing.
 The only thing left is to go out there and apply everything you’ve learned in this guide.

 Remember that people don’t want to see the same things over and over again.
 No matter your theme and overall aesthetic, make sure to shake things up as much as you can with unique ideas.
 Not only will you get more followers, but you will also ensure that they stick around and look forward to your next post.